 The statement comes almost a year after Kendrick Lamar revealed the cover for To Pimp a Butterfly, featuring a family of black men and boys posing with stacks of cash in hand and standing over an incapacitated white judge.
 The message was clear: We're taking back what's ours .
 It's an important message, but the lack of women in the tableau is glaring, and not unique in the broader history of the struggle for civil rights.

-The Black Panther Party was made up primarily by men when it was founded in 1966, but evolved into a female majority by the early 70s, according to Stanley Nelson Jr., director of .
+The Black Panther Party was made up primarily by men when it was founded in 1966, but evolved into a female majority by the early 70s, according to Stanley Nelson Jr., director of The Black Panthers: Vanguard of the Revolution .
 And yet a bepenised remembering of history has pushed the outsized role of male revolutionaries as canon.
 Even the movement itself relegated women to the periphery.

 "A woman in the Black Power movement was considered, at best, irrelevant," former Black Panther member Elaine Brown says in her memoir, A Taste of Power .
 "A woman asserting herself was a pariah.
 If a black woman assumed a role of leadership, she was said to be eroding black manhood, to be hindering the progress of the black race."

 The Super Bowl is a holiday made for Americans to indulge in our time-honored tradition of rampant consumerism.
 It's a male-centric atmosphere that allows the privileged to easily discount the voices of the disenfranchised.
 By using only black women in her set, Beyoncé's Super Bowl performance acknowledged the tremendous contributions women have made to the civil rights movement.
 The symbolism behind that decision doesn't only give her voice as an activist validity, but also the voices of the sisters and mothers who came before her.